Skip to content

 1. Source

-We pull candidates from three places: Amazon Best Sellers, CJ Dropshipping, and a watch list of products our readers ask about.
+We pull candidates from two places: Amazon coffee best sellers (espresso machines, grinders, makers, kettles, scales, and accessories) and a watch list of gear our readers ask about.
 We never source from sponsored placement, paid catalogs, or influencer lists.

 2. Score